Air-Money/air-money.github.io/controller-sdk.markdown

 - **Development**: File should be in your project root directory
 - **Production**: File should be in the root of your built/distribution folder

-> **Note:** For detailed metadata.json configuration, see the [AirMoney CLI Tool](airmoney-cli.html#create-command) documentation.
+> **Note:** For detailed metadata.json configuration, see the [DEGN CLI](airmoney-cli.html#create-command) documentation.

-The SDK will use the `name` field from this file to identify your application when making requests to the AirMoney device.
+The SDK will use the `name` field from this file to identify your application when making requests to the DEGN device.

 ### Fallback Configuration